ai-genie/chatgpt-vscode/README.md

 # Level up your developer experience with Genie

 - ✨ Use your own Azure OpenAI Service deployments
+- ⚡ Generate commit messages from your git changes
 - 💬 Store your conversation history on your disk and continue at any time.
 - 💡 Use Genie in Problems window to explain and suggest fix for compile-time errors.
 - 🔁 See diff between your code and Genie's suggestion right within editor with one click.